 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in American history, American studies, archaeology, art history or a related museum subject area may be substituted for one (1) additional year of the General Experience.
+A Master's degree in American history, American studies, archaeology, art history, museum studies or a closely related field may be substituted for one (1) additional year of the General Experience.

 JOB CLASS DESIGNATION